-All our publications can be downloaded at: www.empr.gov.bc.ca/Geology

-To receive notification of our latest releases email: Geological.Survey@gov.bc.ca
+All our publications can be downloaded at: www.empr.gov.bc.ca/Geology To receive notification of our latest releases email: Geological.Survey@gov.bc.ca

-Meetings The British Columbia Geological Survey distributes maps and reports at regional, national, and international meetings.
+Meetings The British Columbia Geological Survey distributes maps and reports at regional, national, and international meetings, including our Open House held each November in Victoria.
 Survey staff regularly give presentations highlighting new developments in Cordilleran geology.
 Look for the BCGS booth at the Kamloops Exploration Group (KEG) meeting in Kamloops, the Minerals South meeting in Nelson or Cranbrook, the Mineral Exploration Roundup in Vancouver, and the Prospectors and Developers Association of Canada (PDAC) meeting in Toronto.